alexnm/react-training/08-redux.md

 ## Single state object
 Redux has a single state object, called **store**.
 The object is created/initialized with the `createStore` function provided by Redux.

 The only condition for the store object is to be a serializable object, so it can contain anything from arrays, sub-objects, booleans, numbers and strings.
-Shapping the state object is entirely in the hands of the developer.
+Shaping the state object is entirely in the hands of the developer.

 Let's consider a simple store object keeping info about the session
 ```javascript